hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 ## Applying Parameters vs Injecting Parameters

-Applying parameters is the safe way of using a parameter in a SQL query and is implemented using the `#{expression}` sequence.
+Applying parameters is the safe way of using a parameter in a SQL query and is implemented using the `#{expression}` syntax.
 This is the recommended way of using parameters that is known as *prepared statements* in many programming languages.

 Injecting parameters &ndash; essentially concatenating parameters to the query as strings values &ndash; is an alternative way of using parameters that may make your application vulnerable to SQL Injection.
-It's implemented using the `$INJECT{expression}` sequence.
+It's implemented using the `$INJECT{expression}` syntax.

 > [!CAUTION]
 > **IMPORTANT NOTE ON SECURITY**: SQL Injection opens the door for a security risk.
 There's a big difference between safely **applying** a parameter using `#{expression}` and directly **injecting** a String section into the query to be run using `$INJECT{expression}`.
 Only inject fully controlled Strings that are coming from inside the application, and never from any external source, such as a web parameter, an API, or a configuration file.